Open-Telecoms-Data/ofds-ietf-hackathon/README.md

 * [Blog post- What's New in OFDS 0.4: New Features, GeoPackage Support, and Practical Tools](https://ofds.info/en/blog/2026/04/whats-new-in-ofds-04/)
 * [The main OFDS site](https://ofds.info/en/), including the interactive map, news stories, and other info

+* If you want to work with the current set of OFDS tools, [watch this 24-minute video](https://www.youtube.com/watch?v=WVOz8_AR_X0) walking through how the tools work.
 ----

 ## Projects - Mapping